nickvsnetworking/pyhss/README.md

 PyHSS is a simple Home Subscriber Server (HSS) used by LTE (4G) Evolved Packet Core (EPC) networks, written in Python.
 3GPP network elements like the MME and PCRF communicate with the HSS via the [DIAMETER](https://tools.ietf.org/html/rfc6733) protocol, with some extensions defined by 3GPP.

+The underlying library - ``diameter.py`` can be easily worked with to impliment other Diameter based interfaces.

 ## Usage
-Basic configuration is set in the ``config.yaml`` file, You will need to set the IP address to bind to, the Diameter hostname, realm & your PLMN.
+Basic configuration is set in the ``config.yaml`` file,

+You will need to set the IP address to bind to, the Diameter hostname, realm & your PLMN.

 Then you will need to select a database backend to use, such as MongoDB, MSSQL or MySQL.

+Once the configuration is done you can run the HSS by running ``hss.py`` for a TCP server or ``hss_sctp.py`` for an SCTP server.
+(Both can be run simultaneously)

 ## Implemented Responses
  * Capabilities Exchange Answer (CEA)